 2.4.
-Each round will be timed within a round window; the round window will be determined by the number of tasks for that round and calculated thusly:
+Generally, each round will be timed within a “Round Window”; the round window or “Working Time” will be determined by the number of tasks for that round and calculated thusly:

 2.4.1.
 The base or initial time for the window will be the sum of the required times for each task of that round (Ex.
 A round with 6, 4, and 2 minutes tasks will have a base time of 12 minutes)

 2.6.
-The timer recording the timing of tasks will record minutes and seconds using the truncated rules for seconds.
-For example if the task time is two (2) minutes and a pilot flies 1:12.8, the recorded time will be 1:12.
-A point a second will be deducted for going over or under the target time.
+The timer recording the pilot’s performance will record minutes and seconds using the truncated rule for partial seconds.
+For example if the task time is four (4) minutes and a pilot flies 1:12.8, the recorded time will be 1:12.

 2.9.
 It is not permitted to catch a plane for a landing.
 All flights must conclude with a ground landing.
 This rule applies to landings between tasks as well as to the final round landing.